code4policy/modules/finalproject/project.md

   * The scrum master is in charge of documenting standup meetings.
   * Team members (and the scrum master and product owner) will collaborate using GitHub to build the project together.

-### Trello Boards
+### Project Boards

-Your Trello should contain 3 boards:
+Your project should contain 3 boards:

 - Sprint 1
 - Sprint 2
-- User Stories
+- Backlog

-The User Stories board will contain all the stories that you didn't get to ordered roughly from smallest to largest with the smaller ones more fleshed out (definitions of done + INVEST).
+The Backlog board will contain all the stories that you didn't get to ordered roughly from smallest to largest with the smaller ones more fleshed out (definitions of done + INVEST).
 The sprint boards will contain the user stories you took on during that sprint and columns for TODO, DOING, BLOCKED, and DONE.

 ### Daily Scrum Meeting